bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-Alternative to this is the drop-down navigation menu, known as the mega menu.
+<p>Alternative to this is the drop-down navigation menu, known as the mega menu.
 This menu is usually also hiding behind a button and it's usually used as a sub or large menu on e-commerce sites and other sites that require many links.
 The footer navigation menu is usually displayed as several visual columns containing links.
-All these mentioned menu patterns can often be used simultaneously in different parts of the same page.
+All these mentioned menu patterns can often be used simultaneously in different parts of the same page.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s01-g.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->